haseeb-heaven/code-interpreter/README.md

 - 👀 Code Display: It can display the generated code in the output, allowing you to review the code before execution.

-- 💻 Cross-Platform: Open-Code-Interpreter works seamlessly on every operating system, including Windows, MacOS, and Linux.
+- 💻 Cross-Platform: Code-Interpreter works seamlessly on every operating system, including Windows, MacOS, and Linux.

 - 🤝 Integration with HuggingFace: It leverages the power of HuggingFace models like Code-llama, Mistral 7b, Wizard Coder, and many more to transform your instructions into executable code.

-- 🎯 Versatility: Whether you need to find files in your system, save images from a website and convert them into a different format, create a GIF, edit videos, or even analyze files for data analysis and creating graphs, Open-Code-Interpreter can handle it all.
+- 🎯 Versatility: Whether you need to find files in your system, save images from a website and convert them into a different format, create a GIF, edit videos, or even analyze files for data analysis and creating graphs, Code-Interpreter can handle it all.

 ## 🛠️ **Usage**

-To use Open-Code-Interpreter, use the following command options:
+To use Code-Interpreter, use the following command options:

 - List of all **modes** are: </br>
     - `code` - Generates code from your instructions.